After a long flight from South America, a bird could use a juicy meal and a place to rest, right?

 You could offer your condos fully furnished — place 1 or 2 inches of nesting material in the bottom of each compartment.
 Just make sure it’s fresh, and not last season’s yucky leftovers.

-Some gardeners add purple martin decoys to attract the birds, and others play recordings of their “dawnsong” to entice the birds to their yard.
+Some gardeners add purple martin decoys, like these available from Tractor Supply, to attract the birds, and others play recordings of their “dawnsong” to entice the birds to their yard.

 Keep the Interlopers Out and Other Housework